kikixiong/kikixiong.github.io/_pages/about.md

 Hi!
 I am Jiaqi Xiong (熊嘉琪)

 I am a Master student in [Social Data Science](https://www.oii.ox.ac.uk/people/profiles/jiaqi-xiong/) at the [Oxford Internet Institute](https://www.oii.ox.ac.uk/), University of Oxford.
 I obtained my dual bachelor's degree in Artificial Intelligence from the University of Aberdeen (with first-degree honours) and South China Normal University (SCNU) in 2025, where I completed my thesis under supervision of [Chris Norval](http://cnorval.com/).
-My research focuses on **graph neural networks (GNNs)** and **AI for Science**, especially DNA/RNA foundation models and the application of GNNs to biological sciences and sports analytics.
-I also maintain active interests in multi-agent systems and trustworthy AI.
+My research focuses on applying **graph neural networks (GNNs)** to the biological/social sciences and sports analytics, and building **trustworthy Agentic AI systems**.

 <span style="color:red">**🙋 I am actively seeking PhD positions for Fall 2026 and RA/intern position for 2026 summer!
 If you are interested in me, please contact me!**</span>